-We’ve been huge proponents of walking programs throughout our 20+-year history at Health Enhancement Systems.
+We’ve been huge proponents of walking programs throughout our 20+-year history at HES.
 We’ve developed half a dozen different campaigns on walking as well as custom products for AARP, Kaiser Permanente, America On the Move, The Red Hat Society, various universities, and others.
 We’ve written a white paper on the health and economic benefits of walking, created a free tool to map walking routes, and given how-to presentations around the country on the topic.

 But of all the walking initiatives we’ve supported over the years, the one I’m most proud of is Walktober.
 Maybe it’s because our home state of Michigan is so spectacularly brilliant and alive with color in October.
 Or maybe it’s the smell in the air and sounds of leaves beneath your feet as you walk through the woods or local park.
 Or it could be the early morning light as it passes through the fog hanging just a few feet from the ground.
 Or that special late-afternoon sunshine shimmering through the red, orange, and gold leaves, still clinging to branches that will be bare in a few short weeks.

 All of these make me want to walk, not run.
 Because unlike other seasons, fall seems to come and go so quickly that I want to savor it and absorb nature’s handiwork.
 I want to breathe the cool, crisp air deeply and drink in every last sight, sound, and smell.
 Though I’d like it to last longer, I also know fall’s brevity is what makes it so special.